Satureja thymbra: Distribution and habitat

+Uses

 The crushed leaves of this plant have more of a pungent taste and smell than the true hyssop (eizov), for which reason it is not commonly used today as a spice, except in Lebanon, where it is still used as a herbal tea in Lebanese traditional medicine.
-In ancient times, whorled savory (Satureja thymbra) was used as a spice in Anatolia and Greece.
-In Mishnaic times, the whorled savory was called sī'ah in Hebrew, and is often mentioned in rabbinic literature along with eizov (marjoram) and qurnit (white-leaved savory), three herbal plants that grew naturally in the wild.
-In ancient times in Palestine, water in which whorled savory had been steeped was used to flavor meats that had been skewered and placed over hot coals for roasting.
-Dioscorides, in the Third Book of his De Materia Medica (3:44–45), alludes to the plant, bringing down its medicinal uses in his day.
+In ancient times, whorled savory was used as a spice in Anatolia and Greece.
+In Mishnaic times, the whorled savory was called sī'ah in Hebrew, and is often mentioned in rabbinic literature along with eizov (marjoram) and qurnit (white-leaved savory), three herbal plants that grew naturally in the wild and were harvested either for firewood or for human consumption.
+In ancient times in Israel (Palestine), water in which whorled savory had been steeped was used to flavor meats that had been skewered and placed over hot coals for roasting.
+Dioscorides, in the Third Book of his De Materia Medica (3:44–45), alludes to the plant, saying that it was used to flavor meat, and brings down other medicinal uses in his day.

+Its medicinal use, when concocted into a tea, is said to aid against digestive problems, diarrhea, colic pains, flatulence, intestinal cramps and anorexia.
+In Israel, the plant has protected status, making it a criminal offence to harvest it.
+In spite of these laws, the leaves of the plant are foraged by the local population between March and May.

+In Ottoman Palestine, the flower's pollen was harvested by honey bees in the production of honey.

+In culture

 In ceremonial usage, although it is related to the biblical hyssop, it was considered a different species, thus invalid to be brought in the purification ritual where true hyssop (eizov) was used in the preparation of the sprinkling water to purify those defiled by corpse uncleanness.

-Its medicinal use, when concocted into a tea, is said to aid against digestive problems, diarrhea, colic pains, flatulence, intestinal cramps and anorexia.
-In Israel, the plant Satureja thymbra has protected status, making it a criminal offence to harvest it.